 disregarding mere whitespace changes:

-If you use the --xml
+If you use the --xml option, you can

 get XML output describing the blame annotations, but not